 With the increased risk associated with the installation of such large and heavy terminations, and not always being aware of the impact on the attached umbilical, the long term reliability of the umbilical system is put into question, long after the installation vessel has been demobilised.

-Following an Umbilical Manufacturers’ Federation initiative, several major umbilical installation contractors (Subsea 7, Saipem and Technip) and OTM Consulting collaborated towards the launch of a joint industry project for the development of a best practice document.
+Following an Umbilical Manufacturers’ Federation initiative, several major umbilical installation contractors (Subsea 7, Saipem and Technip) and OTM Networks collaborated towards the launch of a joint industry project for the development of a best practice document.
 This document will address the need to standardise the shape of umbilical terminations and identify guidelines for their size and weight.